On the combination of graph data for assessing thin-file borrowers' creditworthiness: Data Description

 \subsection{Financial Data}

-The node dataset contains information on the consolidated indebtedness of each of the debtors in the Financial System from January 2018 until March 2020, and it monthly reports debt decomposition from 7.65 million people and 245,000 firms.
-We will refer to the features extracted from this dataset as \textbf{Node} features.
-Additionally, for every person and firm in the previous dataset, we have access to the \textbf{BenchScore}, which corresponds to the probability of default for the coming 12 months.
-This probability was assessed and provided by the financial institution, and it will be our benchmark to contrast the performance of our models.
+The node dataset contains information on the consolidated indebtedness of each debtor in the financial system from January 2018 until March 2020, reporting monthly the debt decomposition from 7.65 million people and 245,000 firms.
+We refer to the features extracted from this dataset as node features.
+Additionally, for every person and firm in the previous dataset, we have access to the BenchScore, which corresponds to the probability of default for the coming 12 months.
+This probability was assessed and provided by the financial institution, and it is our benchmark to contrast the performance of our models.